dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### EfCoreNexus.Framework

 EfCoreNexus helps integrating the entity framework core into blazor apps.
-Via reflection it adds the entitiy classes automatically and provides you with basic crud functionality for them without writing additional code.
+Via reflection it adds the entity classes automatically and provides you with basic crud functionality for them without writing additional code.

 For EF Core: 8.